Retirement Living Hub

 Medicare Supplement Insurance (Medigap) Plans

 A Medigap policy only covers one person, so spouses must each buy their own.
+Dorothy and I each have our own, of course.
 Medigap plans do not include prescription drug coverage, which means you typically need a separate Part D plan.

 • Do you prefer the flexibility of choosing any Medicare-accepting provider?